swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/TitleHeading.md

 # ``docc/TitleHeading``

-Configures a symbol's documentation page and any references to that page to show a custom title heading instead of the default (page kind).
+A directive that specifies a title heading for a given documentation page.

 @Metadata {
     @DocumentationExtension(mergeBehavior: override)